Boundary trace theorems for symmetric reflected diffusions: Mixed stable-like heat kernel estimates

 \begin{remark} \rm While we were working on this project, we learned that Kajino and Murugan \cite{KM} were studying heat kernel estimates for the trace of symmetric reflected diffusions on uniform domains.
 The setting of \cite{KM} is slightly more restrictive than ours.
 In \cite{KM}, it is assumed that there is an ambient complete volume doubling strongly local MMD space $(\sX, d, m, \tilde \sE, \tilde \sF)$ that enjoys the (VD) property and heat kernel estimates {\bf HK}$(\Psi)$.
 Let $D\subset \sX$ be a uniform domain with respect to the original metric $d$ on $\sX$, and $(\sE^0, \sF^0)$ be the part Dirichlet form of $(\tilde \sE, \tilde \sF)$ on $D$.
 That is, $(\sE^0, \sF^0)$ is the Dirichlet form of the subprocess $X^0$ of the diffusion $\tilde X$ on $\sX$ associated with $(\tilde \sE, \tilde \sF)$ killed upon leaving $D$.
 The reflected Dirichlet form $(\bar \sE, \bar \sF)$ studied in \cite{KM} is the one that is generated by $(\sE^0, \sF^0)$.
 By \cite{GSC, Mathav}, (VD) and {\bf HK}$(\Psi)$ hold for $(\bar \sE, \bar \sF)$ on $(\overline U, d, m|_{\overline U})$.
 Under these settings and a stronger condition \eqref{e:6.4a} than \eqref{e:6.2}, the results of Theorem \ref{thm71} have also been obtained in \cite{KM}, independently, by a different method through showing the existence of a Na\"im kernel and deriving the Doob-Na\"im formula for the trace Dirichlet form $(\check \sE, \check \sF)$; see Theorem 5.8, Corollary 5.10 and Theorem 5.13 there.
 As mentioned in Proposition \ref{P:6.3} and Remark \ref{R:6.4}, condition \eqref{e:6.4a} excludes the case where $\partial D$ is bounded but the reflected diffusion $\bar X$ on $\overline D$ is transient.
-So it follows from Proposition \ref{P:6.3}, Remark \ref{R:6.4} and Theorem \ref{thm71} of this paper, under condition \eqref{e:6.4a} the trace Dirichlet form $(\check \sE, \check \sF)$ admits no killings.
+It follows from Proposition \ref{P:6.3}, Remark \ref{R:6.4} and Theorem \ref{thm71} of this paper, under condition \eqref{e:6.4a} the trace Dirichlet form $(\check \sE, \check \sF)$ admits no killings.
+As mentioned in Remark \ref{R:6.9}, in a recent updated version of \cite{KM}, the authors have given an outline how their arguments can be modified to obtain their results under the condition \eqref{e:6.2}.